 Project management (and self-management) skills

-It may seem obvious that project managers would have to have project management skills, but self-management is just as important.
+It may seem obvious that project managers must have project management skills, but self-management is just as important.

-If someone describes themselves as “a doer,” that may mean they’re not comfortable with directing team members to perform necessary tasks.
+If someone describes themselves as “a doer,” that may mean their uncomfortable directing team members to perform necessary tasks.
 Being able to step in or out of the project in a hands-on way and demonstrate self-care by working reasonable hours and maintaining health shows that an individual won’t get burned out.

 Strong leadership skills